Clean Energy Development Fund (CEDF)

 In 2005, the Vermont General Assembly established the Vermont Clean Energy Development Fund (CEDF) through Act 74 (30 V.S.A. § 8015).
 The purpose of the Fund is to increase the development and deployment of cost-effective and environmentally sustainable electric power resources – primarily with respect to renewable energy resources, and the use of combined heat and power technologies - in Vermont.

 The Clean Energy Development Board (CEDB) is charged with approving the Clean Energy Development Fund's (CEDF) annual plan, budget, program design, and strategic plan.
 The Public Service Department is responsible for the day-to-day decisions of the CEDF.
-The current Board members were appointed to the CEDB on June 29, 2011.
-Information on the appointed Board members can be found in the 6/28/11 press release announcing the appointments.
+The agendas of upcoming meetings and minutes of past meeetings are posted on the CEDB web page.

 For additional information on the Clean Energy Development Fund, please Contact Us.